liferay-search/liferay-docs/en/user/articles-dxp/10-managing-users/11-auditing-users/03-configuring-user-audits.markdown

 2. In the *SYSTEM SCOPE* column on the left, select *Logging Message Audit Message Processor*.

-3. Select the *Enabled* checkbox to report audit events in @product@'s log.
+3. Select the *Enabled* checkbox to report audit events in @sharepoint@'s log.

 4. Select the *Output to Console* checkbox to report audit events in the console.